cynliuys/blockchain-housing-agency/README.md

 ```

 ## Client
-If the client and server are not on the same host, we should change the 'HOST' into server's fixed IP address in client/client.py
+If the client and server are not on the same host, we should change the 'HOST' into server's fixed IP address in client/client.py <br>
 Install **Flask** first !!

 ### Run Backend